zonemaster/zonemaster/docs/specifications/tests/MethodsV2.md

 DNS queries follow, unless otherwise specified below, what is specified for [DNS Response] in the same specification.

-In these methods any DS record data in *Undelegated Data* is disregarded.
+In these Methods any DS record data in *Undelegated Data* is disregarded.
 If with *Child Zone* DS record data is provided, but no name server data, then the will here be treated as "normal test", not "undelegated test".